A secure Point of Sale (POS) system is critical for preventing fraud, protecting sensitive data, and ensuring smooth retail operations.

 Managers: Override prices, void transactions.

-Example: A retail chain reduced void fraud by 60% after removing "Void Transaction" permissions from cashiers.
+Example: A retail chain can reduce void fraud after removing "Void Transaction" permissions from cashiers.

 Prevents unauthorized access even if passwords are compromised.